jgmalcolm/jgmalcolm.github.io/_posts/2014-11-29-medschool-resources.md

   qbank at least once.
 Many students go through twice.
 * For your modules, you'll want to purchase the [USMLE-Rx or Kaplan qbanks][qbanks]
+* Under "Utilities -> Preferences", set your defaults to "Tutor", "Unused", and pick a font.